 - Stuffed animals

 - Coffee shop or store gift cards

 - DVD’s of movies they love or special ones you love together

 - Baked goods

-You can always tie each small gift in to the next location.
-For example, if the next location is your favorite coffee shop; make the gift a $20 gift card to that coffee shop.
+You can always tie each small gift into the next location as well. (if one of your clues is a coffee shop, then you can gift a $20 gift card to that coffee shop!)

 You could model your scavenger hunt on this example, but use fewer items to keep it reasonable, of course.

 In a traditional scavenger hunt, the hunters are provided with a list of items to find.
 The winner is the person or team who returns first with all the items.

 We have put together a free How-To Scavenger Hunt Cheat Sheet.
 (If you have any suggestions for making it better, please share them with us!)
 Use this to get started on creating a group scavenger hunt for everyone.